 6.5.2.3.1.
 Preconditioning and dynamometer setting shall be performed according to paragraph 6.5.2.1. of this annex.
 Prior to each coastdown, the vehicle shall be driven at the highest reference speed or, in the case that the alternative warm-up procedure is used at 110 per cent of the highest reference speed, for at least 1 minute.
 The vehicle shall be subsequently accelerated to at least 10 km/h above the highest reference speed and the coastdown shall be started immediately.

 6.5.2.3.2.
-The measurement shall be performed according to paragraphs 4.3.1.3.1. to 4.3.1.4.4. inclusive of this annex.
-If coasting down in opposite directions is not possible then the equation used to calculate ∆tji in paragraph 4.3.1.4.2. of this annex shall not apply.
+The measurement shall be performed according to paragraphs 4.3.1.3.1. to 4.3.1.4.4. inclusive of this annex but exclusive 4.3.1.4.2.. ∆tja and ∆tjb are considered ∆tj since coasting down is performed in only one directions.
 The measurement shall be stopped after two decelerations if the force of both coastdowns at each reference speed point is within ±10 N, otherwise at least three coastdowns shall be performed using the criteria set out in paragraph 4.3.1.4.2. of this annex.

 6.5.2.3.3.
-The force fjDyno at each reference speed vj shall be calculated by removing the simulated aerodynamic force:
+The force fjDyno at each reference speed vj shall be calculated by removing the dynamometer set force:

-fjDyno= fjDecel - cd× vj2
+fjDyno= fjDecel -fdj

 where: